 up to four feet tall!
 You can select the color and size that is perfect for

 your flower garden.
-And don't overlook Marigolds in container gardens as
+And don't overlook Marigolds in container gardens.
+The

 Marigolds are grown from seeds.
-They like full to partial sun.
+The plants like full to partial sun.
 Marigold

 seeds can be directly sowed into your flower garden, or seeded indoors